 (2a.
 Reliability - precise specifications, testing; 2b.
-Validity - testing, threats to validity rate of 87.5.
-Critical data elements and agreement rates relevant to risk-adjusted surgical reexploration were also included.
+Validity - testing, threats to validity

-• Empirical validity testing of patient-level data was presented to demonstrate both reliability and validity.
+- Empirical validity testing of patient-level data was presented to demonstrate both reliability and validity.
 The developer provided agreement rates from a 2013 audit of 86 STS Adult Cardiac Surgery Database (ASCD) participants.
-Agreement rates ranged from 87.5 to 100.0 with an overall agreement
+Agreement rates ranged from 87.5 to 100.0 with an overall agreement rate of 87.5.
+Critical data elements and agreement rates relevant to riskadjusted surgical re-exploration were also included. - The discussion from #2561 about the level of analysis, predicative validity analysis, and face validity applies to this measure.
+The Committee did not raise additional concerns about reliability and validity.